Hanging up on traditional debt collection: How Reg F can improve communication in debt collection

 While Reg F imposes new regulations on voice call collection practices, there’s a significant silver lining: it also green-lights electronic communication with consumers.

 Consumer demand for digital communication is stronger than ever, especially in light of the pandemic, fast-tracking many businesses’ plans for developing omnichannel customer experiences.
 The collections industry isn’t immune to this demand, and Reg F presents an opportunity for businesses to appeal to consumers’ demand for communication via email and SMS.
-However, it also introduces a host of new criteria to consider as you evaluate debt recovery partners.
-Now that the rules have changed, it’s essential to ensure your partner in debt recovery is modern, reputable, and perhaps most importantly, Reg F compliant.
+However, it also introduces a host of new criteria to consider as you evaluate debt collection partners.
+Now that the rules have changed, it’s essential to ensure your collections partner is modern, reputable, and perhaps most importantly, Reg F compliant.

-There are nearly 80 million millennials in the United States alone, officially taking over as the largest consumer group and packing over a trillion dollars in spending power.
+There are nearly 80 million millennials in the United States alone, officially taking over as the largest consumer group, with over a trillion dollars in spending power.
 However, studies show that while millennials are becoming more willing to loosen their purse strings in recent years, they’re also the generation taking on the most debt.
 In fact, according to Experian, each millennial carries an average of $4,712 in credit card debt (never mind the student loans).

-Needless to say this is the generation businesses should be most concerned with establishing a line of communication with – and unfortunately, relying on voice calls and snail mail isn’t going to cut it.
+Needless to say this is the generation businesses should be most concerned with establishing an open line of communication with – and unfortunately, voice calls and mail miss the mark.

-Millennial consumers grew up in the age of emerging social media and email and are comfortable navigating technology, switching between multiple channels and devices in a snap.
+Millennial consumers grew up in the age of emerging social media and email.
+They’re comfortable navigating technology, switching between multiple channels and devices in a few clicks.
 More and more, they’re embracing SMS and chat applications as their preferred way to communicate with businesses.
 It’s really no surprise – in a survey conducted by PwC, nearly 80% of Americans surveyed listed efficiency and convenience as the most important elements of a customer experience.

 Technology company BankMyCell recently conducted a survey in an attempt to understand this phenomenon – and the results make a pretty strong case for abandoning phone calls as a medium for outreach: